 Boards have an increasingly important role to play in human capital management and disclosure.

-“Workforce issues have often been an episodic priority for boards—particularly after mergers, scandals such as #MeToo, or during the current pandemic,” said Paul Washington, Executive Director of The Conference Board ESG Center.
+“Workforce issues have often been an episodic priority for boards—particularly after mergers, scandals such as #MeToo, or during the current pandemic,” said Paul Washington, Executive Director of The Conference Board Governance & Sustainability Center.
 “The workforce now needs to be a sustained strategic priority for corporate directors.
 That requires taking a fresh look at the board’s governance practices, the information it receives, the disclosures the company makes, and how the board can leverage its multiple powers to help drive the company’s workforce strategy.”

 Companies should disclose HCM-related information in various locations and formats to serve wider and more diverse sets of constituents.